BrunoMarcato/MortalKombatAI/README.md

 # Mortal Kombat AI

-This repository implements a way to train an agent to play (and maybe win) the 1992 classic Mortal kombat.
+This repository implements a way to train an agent to play the 1992 classic Mortal kombat.

 ## Rom